russell-parrott/Standardized-Definition-of-AI-Governance/Structural-Surface-Review/readme.md

 This is not consulting, not a workshop, and not a “best practices” deck.
 It is a fixed, repeatable test that turns your public posture into a structural map regulators, investors and buyers can interrogate.

+The 25 Structural Governance Tests are published openly because the core of governance must sit in public view.
+They establish the full shape of a governed system: how refusal works, how traceability is maintained, where accountability lives, how knowledge is validated and how harm is contained across networks.
+They give anyone the ability to understand the structural principles a system must satisfy.

+But having a blueprint is not the same as proving a system follows it.

+The Structural Surface Review uses a concentrated set of 12 operational checks that detect whether those principles are functioning in a real deployment.
+These checks operate at the level where systems cannot hide: evidence retention, decision-chain visibility, regulatory reach, epistemic stability and cross-boundary integrity.
+They reveal what is actually happening beneath the interface and the policy language.

+The difference is functional.
+The 25 tests describe the full architecture; the 12 tests interrogate how a specific system behaves when you inspect it.
+Applying the surface set requires interpretive work: identifying what counts as credible evidence, distinguishing genuine safeguards from simulated ones and tracing how a failure propagates through the chain of responsibility.
+This requires human judgement, not automation or templates.

 ---

 ## What this is